banner

 • Check-in/Morning warm-up

-• A discussion with New York Public Library’s Collections specialist Jason Baumann who will present documents and artifacts collected by the Library’s LGBTQ Initiative, including photos from the Gay Activist Collection, and recordings from the Trans Oral History Project.
+• Field trip: New York Public Library collections specialist Jason Baumann will present documents and artifacts collected by the Library’s LGBTQ Initiative, including photos from the Gay Activists Alliance Collection, and talk about classroom usage of these materials.

 • Check-in/Morning warm-up

-• Virtual Fieldtrip: The Lesbian Herstory Archives in Brooklyn, houses the largest collection of materials by and about lesbians and their communities.
-Participants will learn about collections that range from t-shirts and banners to buttons and discuss how scholars, writers, and artists have used these materials to understand Queer history as well as how community-based archives are essential to the recovery and preservation of this history.
+• Field trip: Meeting at the Lesbian Herstory Archives in Brooklyn, teachers will be introduced to objects from the largest collection of materials by and about lesbians and their communities.
+The LHA staff will describe how scholars, writers, educators, and artists have used these materials to understand Queer history as well as how community-based archives are essential to the recovery and preservation of this history.

 • Check-in/Morning warm-up